trevismd/statannotations/readme.md

     - Levene test
     - Wilcoxon test
     - Kruskal-Wallis test
-    - And any other function from any source with minimal extra code
+- Interface to use any other function from any source with minimal extra code

 - Smart layout of multiple annotations with correct y offsets.
 - Annotations can be located inside or outside the plot.